Wei Wei (singer): Charity work

 Throughout her career, Wei has performed at a variety of charity shows.
 In 1991, she performed her song Dedication of Love at a charity fundraising show in China for victims of the 1998 China floods at the Great Hall of the People in Beijing.
 In 2004 she performed Dedication of Love together with Yang Haito, a blind Chinese artist, at a charity ball for the handicapped hosted by Deng Pufang, son of the former Chinese leader Deng Xiaoping.
 In 2005 she performed at the charity show "The Happiness Project" for mothers in Shenzhen, China.

-In 2012, she attended a charity auction in Beijing alongside her three children to auction the dress she wore during her performance at the 2008 Beijing Olympics.
+In 2012, she attended a charity auction in Beijing alongside her three children to auction a dress she wore during her performance at the 2008 Beijing Olympics.
 It sold for a record CNY ¥300,000 (US$42,800), and all proceeds were donated to charity.
+In the same year, she was also appointed China's Oceanic Goodwill Ambassador by the China's Ministry of Natural Resources.

 In 2013, to raise funds for cancer research and to spread awareness for cancer patients, she performed Dedication of Love at the 15th Beijing Hope Run & Dash held in Chaoyang Park, Beijing to an audience of over 5585 people, for which she was awarded a world record for "the most number of people who sang Dedication of Love using sign language at the same time in the world" by the World Record Association of Hong Kong.